pellepelster/solidblocks/doc/content/development/_index.md

 ## Secrets

-For cloud provider specific integration tests credentials are needed, that are either pulled from a local [pass](https://www.passwordstore.org/)-based password store.
+For cloud provider specific integration tests credentials are needed, that are either used from environment variables, or if not set pulled from a local [pass](https://www.passwordstore.org/)-based password store.

 ### AWS